 Feral hogs are highly destructive and prolific pests.
 Feral hogs will eat nearly anything they come in contact with, including many species of native wildlife.
 They compete directly with native wildlife by eating acorns, a major fall food source for deer, turkey, and black bear.
 Their rooting and wallowing behaviors destroy Missouri’s landscape and pollute our waters.
 A social group of ten hogs can destroy 20-30 acres overnight, including crops, causing financial burdens on Missouri’s landowners and agriculture producers.
 Damage caused by hogs has been estimated at nearly $1.5 billion per year in the United States.
 Feral hogs are a menace that must be eradicated in Missouri.

 Releasing hogs is illegal.
-If you see someone releasing feral hogs, report violators to Operation Game Thief at 800-392-1111.
+If you see someone releasing feral hogs, report violators to your local conservation agent.

-The Conservation Department discourages hunting feral hogs in Missouri.
-Instead, you are encouraged to report feral hog sightings to 573-522-4115, extension 3296.
+The take of feral hogs is prohibited on conservation areas and other lands owned, leased, or managed by the Conservation Department.
+Hunting hogs on other lands is strongly discouraged.
+Instead, report feral hog sightings to 573-522-4115, extension 3296 or online.
 The Conservation Department and the U.S. Department of Agriculture Animal and Plant Health Inspection Service, along with other partners and hundreds of private landowners, are working to eradicate feral hogs in Missouri.

 When hunters shoot feral hogs, it complicates efforts to remove these pests.
 Hogs are social animals that travel in groups called sounders.
 Shooting one or two hogs scatters the sounder and makes trapping efforts aimed at catching the entire group at once more difficult, because hogs become trap-shy and more wary of baited sites.
 With their high reproductive rate, removing one or two hogs does not help to reduce populations.
 Anyone who observes a feral hog or damage caused by feral hogs should report it to the Conservation Department rather than shooting the animal so we can work together towards eradication.